axibase/axibase-charts/syntax/functions.md

 #### <a name=valuesCallback></a> Callback _(optional, type:function)_

-`callback` can be used for manual processing of the series descriptors or additional processing of retrieved field values.
-If `fieldPath` is specified, the string values of some field are given as argument to the callback.
-Otherwise series descriptors array wold be the argument.
+`callback` can be used for manual processing of series descriptors or additional processing of retrieved field values.
+If `fieldPath` is specified, the string values of some field are passed as the argument for the callback, otherwise the series descriptor array would be the argument.

 [ChartLab Example](https://apps.axibase.com/chartlab/df616dfa/15/)

-To fill dropdown with values of `mount_point` tag of series, which entity name is starting with `nur` we can use the function as below.
-Note, that series can be filtered by entity using `expression` queryParameter.
+To fill the dropdown with values of `mount_point` tag of the series, whose entity name begins with the word fragment `nur` we can use the function as shown below.
+Note that the series can be filtered by entity using the `expression` queryParameter.

 ```
   [dropdown]